zendesk/maxwell/docs/docs/bootstrapping.md

---table TABLE                                 | mysql table to bootstrap --where WHERE_CLAUSE                          | where clause to restrict the rows bootstrapped from the specified table --client_id CLIENT_ID                         | specify which maxwell instance should perform the bootstrap operation
+--table TABLE                                 | mysql table to bootstrap --where WHERE_CLAUSE                          | where clause to restrict the rows bootstrapped from the specified table --client_id CLIENT_ID                         | specify which maxwell instance should perform the bootstrap operation --comment COMMENT                             | arbitrary comment to be added to every bootstrap row record

 ### Using the maxwell.bootstrap table
 ***